 2. Wiener Würstchen

-Simple to make yet bursting with flavor, the iconic Viennese sausage is an essential part of Austrian cuisine.
-Wiener Würstchen is traditionally made from a mixture of pork and beef encased in sheep’s intestine.
-These thin parboiled sausages are actually a variation of the traditional German Frankfurter Würstchen (Frankfurter sausage).
-People often enjoy them as a main dish served with fermented cabbage or Sauerkraut, radishes, and Austrian potato salad.
-That said, they are also a popular snack and served in a hot bun seasoned with mustard, ketchup, and other sauces.
-In fact, Wiener Würstchen is one of the most common street foods in Austria and you can buy them from vendors all across the country.
+People often enjoy them as a main dish served with fermented cabbage or Sauerkraut, radishes, and potato salad.
+They are also a popular snack, served in a hot bun seasoned with mustard, ketchup, and other sauces.
+In fact, Wiener Würstchen is one of the most common street foods in Austria, and you can buy them from vendors all across the country.
 Paired perfectly with a cold beer, these should definitely be on your Austrian food bucket list!

 Make your own Wiener Wüstchen